-Robert Smith will soon complete his first year of serving as a director of the Company and as a member of the Compensation Committee and the Nominating/Corporate Governance Committee.
+Robert Smith has served as a director of the Company since April 2014 and as a member of the Compensation Committee and the Nominating/Corporate Governance Committee since June 2014.
 Prior to his current and former positions with Haddad Brands and Victoria's Secret Direct, respectively, Mr. Smith held various senior merchandising positions at Macy's Inc. between 1998 and 2010, beginning with Vice President, Merchandise Manager, Macy's West and culminating with Executive Vice President, Merchandising for Juniors, Kids, Intimate Apparel, Dresses, Suits, Coats and Swimwear.
 Earlier, Mr. Smith was a Merchandiser for XOXO Apparel Company and held various positions with Burdine's Department Stores.
 Mr. Smith possesses nearly 30 years of business experience in the fashion industry and has extensive executive level expertise in merchandising.
 His experience in this area will further enhance the Board's depth of understanding of the industry.